-This Swiss woman and her horses belong to Canada's open spaces
+This Swiss woman and her horses belong to Canada’s open spaces

 Swiss journalist Joëlle Weil lives in Israel.
 In this series, she paints the portrait of Swiss women and men living abroad whom she has met through expatriate groups on Facebook.end of infobox

-Nicole left Switzerland to build a new life in Canada, moving with her partner to Quesnelexternal link, in the western province of British Colombia.
+Nicole left Switzerland to build a new life in Canada, moving with her partner to Quesnelexternal link, in the western province of British Columbia.
 "In Switzerland if you have animals you quickly run short of space," she says.
 But in Quesnel she has 65 hectares of land for herself and her 20 or so horses.
 They are not only her passion, they are her livelihood.
 She worked as a groom in Switzerland and has now added another string to her bow: training wild horses for horse trekkers.

 Men and beasts are tough here

-In British Colombia, there are still thousands of wild horses.
+In British Columbia, there are still thousands of wild horses.
 While some are still completely free, others like Nicole's are closer to humans.
 They live in the wild but allow humans to give them food and care.
 But they are not at all tame.
 They are tough animals that are close to nature.
 That's what Nicole likes.
 "The horses here are not spoiled like in Switzerland," she says.

 Nicole too is tough.
 Throughout the long Canadian winter, she rarely gets a chance to slow down.
 The colder it is, the more work there is to do.
 "When the temperatures are low like at the moment, the horses need more food, more energy."
 And it is even more difficult for completely wild horses, since they find it hard to find food in the frozen landscape.
 Those that have joined Nicole's horses are better off.